 If the Adapter Module does not match the package type of the design being programmed, the APS software displays the message "wrong adapter type" for each incorrect socket.
 In each case, replace the wrong adapter with the correct one.
-Refer to "Installing and Removing an Adapter Module" on page 19 or page 28 for information about installing and removing Adapter Modules from an Activator.
+Refer to "Installing and Removing an Adapter Module" on page 17 or page 26 for information about installing and removing Adapter Modules from an Activator.

-PC Adaptec AVA-1505 AT-to-SCSI Host Adapter
+PC Adaptec AVA-1505A AT-to-SCSI Host Adapter

-The 1505 card, included with the Activator, interfaces with the Activator 2 or 2s.
-The 1505 card, shown in Figure 1-3, has an external 25-pin DB25 SCSI connector.
+The 1505A card, included with the Activator, interfaces with the Activator 2 or 2s.
+The 1505A card, shown in Figure 1-3, has an external 25-pin DB25 SCSI connector.

-A jumper block (J1) is located on the left-center of the 1505 card.
-This block is used to configure the I/O address and interrupt number (IRQ), if necessary.
+A jumper block (J3) is located on the left-center of the 1505A card.
+This block is used to configure the I/O address, if necessary.
 The default I/O address is 340H-35FH.
-The default IRQ is IRQ11.